tiby312/broccoli-project/report/src/ch0-analysis-method.md

 If all the bots were dstributed along only one dimension then that would also skew our results.
 For example, sweep and prune will perform very well if all the bots are spaced out along the axis we are sweeping.

-Lets make a function `abspiral` that takes 3 inputs and produces an archimedean spiral.:
+Lets make a archemdian spiral function that takes 3 inputs and produces an archimedean spiral.:
 * n: the number of bots
 * separation: the seperation between the bots as they are laid out along the spiral.
 * grow rate: the rate at which the spiral grow outward from the center.